Veterinary Medicine

 The number of places Caius has on offer is strictly limited by a public quota system.
 Caius, in common with several other colleges, has a quota of two places per year.
 This might seem a small number, but Caius vets have the advantage of being part of the larger Medical and Veterinary Sciences community.
 The College has a long and famous history in Medicine and admits a large number of medical students each year.
 About half of the pre-clinical veterinary course is the same as the medical one and so the vets share contact with teachers whose research is very much at the cutting edge of Medical Science.

 We usually interview all suitably-qualified candidates.
 These interviews need not be a daunting experience; many candidates have in the past said that they have found them enjoyable and intellectually stimulating.
-You will normally have three one-to-one interviews of twenty minutes each.
+You will normally have three one-to-one interviews of twenty minutes each, one of which will be with a clinician from the vet school.
 We are very likely to ask candidates about veterinary experience they may have had, to discover whether their perception of veterinary medicine is a realistic one.
 This is likely to be an important factor in ranking candidates.
 We may also initiate a discussion on something that really engages their interest, probably related to their school work, to see whether they can argue coherently and have the imagination and flexibility to cope quickly with novel points of view.
 We are likely to ask about which of your subjects most interests you, and why, and encourage you to demonstrate some independent enthusiasm for it - for example, by talking about things you have done that are not simply part of your course.
 We will certainly ask about what you read: at university, you will to a large extent be teaching yourself through guided reading, and someone who has no liking for books and is not interested enough in science to spend some of their free time reading about it is not likely to make a good impression.
 Discussion may well centre on experimental and particularly project work that you have done at school, for this often gives a good idea of a student's scientific understanding independently of how well they have been taught.
 As well as finding out how deeply you understand the work you have been doing at school, we may also challenge you with new information and data.
 Finally, you will be given a chance to ask any questions that you may have concerning Cambridge, the course, and the College.

 Due to the public quota system, every year we are forced to say no to academically strong candidates.
 Strong candidates who miss out at Caius are entered for the 'pool', where they are available for consideration by any College that has not yet filled its quota.
 The result of this post-interview activity is communicated to all candidates simultaneously, in early January.